-Assessment data is reported for all English writing majors, then broken into the three areas of concentration.
-Portfolios were evaluated using the rubrics, with judges scores averaged for each student rating for each artifact.
+Assessment data is reported for all English writing majors then broken into the three areas of concentration.
+Portfolios were evaluated using the rubrics; judges scores are averaged for each student rating and for each artifact.

-3.00 - 2.50 = green (excellent level of performance)

-2.49 - 1.50 = yellow (adequate level of performance)
+- 3.00 2.50 = green (excellent level of performance) - 2.49 1.50 = yellow (adequate level of performance)